 Dinner at Shawarma Street

 Shawarma Wrap is yet another middle eastern cuisine that is so delicious that it has been adopted all over the world.
 Shawarma is made by stacking slices of meat and fat onto a vertical spit, which will rotate and grill the meat for long hours – sometimes even an entire day.
 Once it is ready, the meat is shaved off with a large knife and collected at the bottom of the spit, before being made into a delicious wrap with onion, fresh vegetables, and Tahini sauce.

 The Shawarma Street at Al-Fadl Ben Al-Hasan St on the 7th circle is popular among locals.
 It takes a bit of work to get there, about 20 minutes by car from downtown Amman, but if you want to see a real local scene then it’s worth it.
 This street consists of tiny shawarma stalls, with the most popular being Reem and Bashka.

 Nafisa Sweets at 7th Circle

-If you decide to come out to the Shawarma street, then make sure you stop by Nafisa too!
-Nafisa is a famous Arabic sweet shop, and the one thing to get here is Knafeh, a Syrian dessert made with cheese and ground cashew and pistachio.
+If you decide to come out to Shawarma street, then make sure you stop by Nafisa too!
+Nafisa is a famous Arabic sweet shop, and the one thing to get here is Knafeh, a Syrian dessert made with cheese and ground cashew, and pistachio.
 This one is a real show-stopper, especially if you happen to catch a fresh batch.
 They are baked daily on the spot.